mralexgray/StrictProtocols/README.StrictProtocols.md

     NonComformantObject   * non;
     Protocol              * proto = @protocol(StrictProtocol);

-you can now safely test, cache the results of, and act knowing if the class, or it's acestors ACTUALLY implement a protocol's methods.
+you can now safely test, cache the results of, and act knowing if the class, or it's ancestors ACTUALLY implement a protocol's methods.

 ###Panacea